-A plane bound for Southern Pines crashed in Maryland Wednesday, killing several people.
+A plane bound for Southern Pines crashed during a thunderstorm in Maryland Wednesday, killing all three people on board.

 A Piper PA-30 crashed in a field near Trappe just north of the Choptank River, according to Maryland State Police 1st Sgt.
 Russell Newell.

-Authorities have not released the names of those aboard the plane.
-Newell said that troopers have not released the plane's tail number, but members of the media on the crash scene have used it to determine that the plane originated in White Plains, N.Y., and was headed for the Moore County Airport.
+Newell said that troopers have not released the plane's tail number, but news reporters at the crash scene used it to determine that the two-engine propeller plane took off from Westchester County Airport in New York and was headed for Moore County.

-A U.S. Navy radar station called the State Police at about 10 a.m. when it lost contact with the aircraft.
-Troopers and rescuers responded to the area and found the crash site near U.S. 50.
+A U.S. Navy radar station called the State Police about 9:39 a.m. when it observed a rapid decent and lost contact with the aircraft.
+Troopers and rescuers responded to the area and found the crash site near U.S. 50, Newell said.